 Maybe someone who was at Tinkuy 2010 took a picture of the entire piece.
 I would love to hear from you if you did.
 These pieces were hung in the co-op store in Chinchero and I somehow missed this one.
 Quite likely if I had seen the entire piece I would not have even noticed this one female figure and would have been captured by the piece as a whole rather than by its individual parts.

 Other pieces that Virginia shared with me during my stay with her at South Lake Tahoe included this very colorful ticlla piece with three-color complementary-warp pick-up patterns.
 The four selvedges in each half of the cloth were created without having to abruptly interrupt the pick-up pattern.

 And a reminder that not all highland weaving in Peru has gone the way of the textiles that are being produced by the Centro de Textiles Tradicionales de Cusco with their fine handspun naturally dyed yarn and intricate pick-up patterns.
 Cheerful pieces with relatively simple patterns made with heavy yarn and bright synthetic colors are still very much in use in many places…..

-….to Donner Pass and tales of the ill-fated expedition after which it was named…(Suzanne hosted me and showed me around the Truckee area)
+….to Donner Pass and tales of the ill-fated expedition after which it was named…(Suzanne showed me around the Truckee area)

 ….to the glorious lake itself…

-I had students who liked to get down on the floor for a session of “team charting’, broken leg and all!
+There were ladies who liked to get down on the floor for a session of “team charting’, broken leg and all!
 Several members of this group had been playing with pebble weave on their four-shaft looms using the instructions in my Andean Pebble Weave book.
-They were now keen to learn how to set it up on a backstrap loom and found that the backstrap loom has a few advantages over the floor loom especially when it comes to saving sheds and creating pick-up shortcuts.
+They were now keen to set it up on a backstrap loom and found that the backstrap loom has a few advantages over the floor loom especially when it comes to saving sheds and creating pick-up shortcuts.